 Each person responds differently to treatment.
 Some people have migraines only rarely and need little to no treatment.
 Others need to take several medicines or even go to the hospital sometimes.

 Migraine headache is a risk factor for stroke.
-Risk is higher in people who have migraines that occur with aura.
-People with migraines should avoid other risk factors for stroke.
-These include smoking, taking birth control pills, and eating unhealthy foods.
+Risk is higher in people who smoke, more so in women who have migraines that occur with aura.
+In addition to not smoking, people with migraines should avoid other risk factors for stroke.
+These include:

 Call 911 if: